NYSE Euronext makes growth plans now merger axed

 LONDON NYSE Euronext NYX.N outlined bold plans on Friday to grow its business through investment in clearing and technology services after regulators nixed the sale of the U.S. exchange to Deutsche Boerse (DB1Gn.DE).

-Duncan Niederauer, the chief executive of NYSE, also said mergers and acquisitions were not out of the question after a $7.4 billion takeover by the German exchange was scuppered last week, adding he was "very interested" in European clearing house LCH.Clearnet.
+Duncan Niederauer, the chief executive of NYSE, also said mergers and acquisitions were not out of the question after a $7.4 billion (4.6 billion pound) takeover by the German exchange was scuppered last week, adding he was "very interested" in European clearing house LCH.Clearnet.

 He said the firm would continue to invest in clearing and technology services, after reporting these areas drove quarterly profits up 13 percent to $212 million.